strapi/documentation/docs/developer-docs/latest/developer-resources/cli/CLI.md

 ## strapi migrate

-Run any migrations, including syncing DB schema to content-type changes or migrations in the `database/migrations` directory.
+Run any migrations, including syncing the database schema to content-type changes or migrations in the `database/migrations` directory.

 ## strapi build